 Other testing depends on which disorders are clinically suspected.
 If a patient cannot be adequately examined (eg, because of pain or inability to cooperate) or if a mass is suspected, pelvic ultrasonography is done.
 If the cause of severe or persistent pain remains unidentified, laparoscopy is done.

-Pelvic ultrasonography using a vaginal probe can be a useful adjunct to pelvic examination; it can better define a mass or help diagnose a pregnancy after 5 wk gestation (ie, 1 wk after a missed menstrual period).
+Pelvic ultrasonography using a vaginal probe can be a useful adjunct to pelvic examination; it can better define a mass or help diagnose a pregnancy after 5 weeks gestation (ie, 1 week after a missed menstrual period).
 For example, free pelvic fluid and a positive pregnancy test plus no evidence of an intrauterine pregnancy help confirm ectopic pregnancy.

 The underlying disorder is treated when possible.

-Pelvic pain symptoms in elderly women may be vague.
+Pelvic pain symptoms in older women may be vague.
 Careful review of systems with attention to bowel and bladder function is essential.

 Acute loss of appetite, weight loss, dyspepsia, or a sudden change in bowel habits may be signs of ovarian or uterine cancer and requires thorough clinical evaluation.